bloominstituteoftechnology/web-module-challenge-arrays/README.md

 Find the file `index.js` and complete the tasks until your returns look like the expected returns.
 Do not use any of the forbidden methods!

-### Task 2b: Exit Ticket
-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/38ztAXr6mzpDqSfXn/BGqHXsWCL8s6oB).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch

 There are several stretch goals inside `index.js`.
 You may work on these once you have finished MVP requirements for the day!